Trade Guides

 The Problem

-**Dave runs a landscaping business in West Auckland.** Two trucks, three guys on the tools including himself, doing everything from basic garden maintenance to full outdoor living installations.
+Picture a landscaping outfit in West Auckland.
+A couple of trucks, a few guys on the tools, doing everything from garden maintenance to full outdoor living builds.
 Good work, fair prices, solid reputation.

 **Old process:** 1.
 Site visit, take notes in a notebook 2.
-Get home that evening (or two days later), open laptop 3.
-Spend 45 minutes building quote in Excel 4.
-Email quote to client 5.
+Get home that evening (or two days later), open the laptop 3.
+Spend the better part of an hour building the quote 4.
+Email it to the client 5.
 Hope they reply 6.
 Eventually assume they went elsewhere

 The Problem

-**Follow-ups:** ArcChase automatically follows up every quote and every overdue invoice.
-No more Sunday evening sessions calling clients who haven't paid.
+**Follow-ups:** ArcChase chases every quote and every overdue invoice on a steady cadence.
+No more Sunday-evening sessions calling clients about unpaid invoices.

-**Team coordination:** Her two employees can see the schedule and job details in ArcPulse instead of calling her 10 times a day asking "what's next?" or "where are the materials for the Henderson job?"
+**Team coordination:** Because ArcPulse keeps an eye on job health and progress, the crew can see where jobs stand instead of calling the owner ten times a day asking "what's next?" or "where are the materials for the Henderson job?"

 The Problem

-But he'd hit a ceiling.
-He had enough work to keep three crews busy, but he couldn't scale past two because he was the bottleneck.
-Every quote had to go through him.
-Every job had to be scheduled by him.
-Every client question came to him.
+Last one: an operation that's hit a ceiling.
+There's enough work to keep another crew busy, but the owner can't grow past where they are because they're the bottleneck.
+Every quote goes through them.
+Every job gets scheduled by them.
+Every client question lands on them.

 The Common Threads: What These Businesses Did Right